What Kinds of Community-Based Interventions are Available for Individuals with ACEs? How Effective are They?

 What kinds of health-related interventions do college students seek?
 What kinds of interventions do they find helpful? (manuscripts under review/in press)

 To follow up our previous study of health in college students, we conducted a study in Fall, 2015, to examine interventions used by college students with and without ACEs.
 We asked them whether they find these interventions useful, reasons for their satisfaction or dissatisfaction with the interventions, and the kinds of problems they have that they are not seeking help for.
 Tori Simenec, B.S. helped out with this study, and Rohini Ahluwalia, Ph.D., from the marketing department at the Carlson School of Management, has been a collaborator.
-One paper from this project is currently under review, one paper is in press at the Journal of Interpersonal Violence, and we are currently working on another one.
+Two papers from this project are currently under review, and one paper is in press at the Journal of Interpersonal Violence.

 Do ACEs predict response to different kinds of interventions in college students? (manuscript in preparation)